skypjack/entt/docs/md/entity.md

 In other words, the more generic version of a view is provided in case of stable storage, even for a single type view.<br/>
 In no case a tombstone is returned from the view itself.
-Likewise, non-existent components aren't returned, which could otherwise result in an UB.
+Likewise, non-existent components are not returned, which could otherwise result in an UB.

 ### Hierarchies and the like

-`EnTT` doesn't attempt in any way to offer built-in methods with hidden or unclear costs to facilitate the creation of hierarchies.<br/>
+`EnTT` does not attempt in any way to offer built-in methods with hidden or unclear costs to facilitate the creation of hierarchies.<br/>
 There are various solutions to the problem, such as using the following class: